ElijahY123/HustleHard/README.md

 ## Announcements

-The Announcements page allows users to receive notifications from admins.
-Admins would be the leader of workout groups or personal trainers who can send notifications to any member of there group.
-With group members being remembered through a firebase database of users and admins.
+The Announcements page allows personal trainers who are interested in starting a workout page.
+Create an account, group and post on its message board within the Announcements page.
+Allowing users then to able to view the message board for whatever group then later attend those sessions.
+And all these features are implemented using Firebase.